blimey85/blimey85.github.io_source/source/_posts/2013-04-06-how-i-kinda-sorda-create-batches-for-delayed-job.markdown

 ---
 layout: post
 title: "How I Kinda Sorda Create Batches for Delayed_job."
+summary: "How I use Delayed_job to batch process 4,000+ images twice per week, and then run additional tasks when the batch has completed."
 date: 2013-04-06 03:05:41 -0400
 comments: true
 categories: development